IndiSnacks/cse15l-lab-reports/lab-report-1-week2.md

 * **First** if your on a **Windows Mechine** you may need to install the [OpenSSH program](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) follow to instrections in the following link to complete that prosses.

-Next all users will have to find the course-spefic account using the [UCSD Accound Lookpu Tool](https://sdacs.ucsd.edu/~icc/index.php).
+Next all users will have to find the course-spefic account using the [UCSD Accound Lookup Tool](https://sdacs.ucsd.edu/~icc/index.php).
 You may need to reset your password which will take about 15 minutes to prosses to just chill for a little which that is happening.

 <br>